Snapshot

 This way, does not delete existing resources in the cluster, and the ownerReference field of the resources is updated to re-link them with their parent resources, so we can preserve the hierarchy and dependencies of the resources in restore.

-kwokctl snapshot restore --path cluster.yaml --format k8s
+kwokctl snapshot replay --path cluster.yaml

 Export External Cluster #